TheProfs/log-plotter/README.md

 was zeroed-in as the culprit of the mass disconnections, as it was repeatedly & reliably seen happening immediately before them.

+We process half a million events each day; even filtering on errors produces a mile long paper trail of logs which makes it impossible to get even the most basic overview of a situation, hence this app.

 ## Install